kristosh/Essentials-of-Machine-Learning/mathintro.md

 Hence, in the case of matrix multiplication it is important to note that the number of columns of the first matrix should be the same for the number of rows of the second matrix in order the multiplication to be a valid operation.

-That means that in order to calculate $d_ij$ element we need to multiple the elements of the i-th row of $\mathbf{A}$ with the j-th column of $\mathbf{B}$ and sum them up, so to calculate the inner product of these two.
+That means that in order to calculate $d_{ij}$ element we need to multiple the elements of the i-th row of $\mathbf{A}$ with the j-th column of $\mathbf{B}$ and sum them up, so to calculate the inner product of these two.
 Of course, a row in matrix can be considered as a vector and thus, we can just use the inner product that we can discuss earlier.

 The matrices can only be multiplied if their `neighboring` dimensions match.
 For instance, an $n \times k$-matrix $\mathbf{A}$can be multiplied with a $k \times m$-matrix $\mathbf{B}$, but only from the left side: